-WMU Undergraduate students with a declared major in Family Studies, Child and Family Development, or Youth and Community Development
+WMU undergraduate students with a declared major in child and family development, family studies or youth and community development

-Qualifying WMU students can accumulate up to 12 credit hours toward the Master of Arts in Family and Consumer Sciences (Child Life or Family Life Education options) through the Accelerated Graduate Degree Program while enrolled as undergraduates in the Family Studies major, the Child and Family Development major, or the Youth and Community Development major.
+Qualifying WMU students can accumulate up to 12 credit hours toward the Master of Arts in Family and Consumer Sciences (child life or family life education options) through the Accelerated Graduate Degree Program while enrolled as undergraduates in the child and family development, family studies major or youth and community development major.
 Students accepted into the AGDP take designated 5000- and 6000-level courses that are counted in both the bachelor’s degree and the master’s degree.
 For more information, visit the AGDP program page.

 Coursework for the Master of Arts in Family and Consumer Sciences: Concentration in Child Life (41 credit hours):

 - FCS 5510: Families and Hospitalizations I, three credit hours